David Wicks: 1993–1996

+By then, David has proven to be a notorious womaniser.
+He first dated Ricky's ex-wife Sam Mitchell (Danniella Westbrook) in an initial attempt to make Ricky jealous.
+Thereupon he clashed with Sam's two overprotective brothers, Phil (Steve McFadden) and Grant (Ross Kemp), when they warned him to stay away from her.
+It was then Sam convinced her mother Peggy (Barbara Windsor) that she likes David, who appears to recuperate her feelings until they later break up.
+David continues to feud with the Mitchell Brothers when they accuse him of taking advantage from their best-friend, Nigel Bates (Paul Bradley), at one point.
+In an earlier incident, Grant punches David for flirting with Grant's wife Sharon Watts (Letitia Dean) in the pub.
+When Grant and Lorraine later begin to grow romantically close, David attempts to warn her off and Grant later thrashes his flat in retaliation.

-David is a notorious womaniser.
-He has relations with Sam Mitchell (Danniella Westbrook) and an affair with Cindy Beale (Michelle Collins), the wife of his half-brother Ian.
-Cindy becomes obsessed with the idea of running off with David, and hires a hit man to kill Ian.
+By 1996, David has started to bond with Ian following their father's death.
+However, it was at that point he got acquainted with Ian's wife Cindy (Michelle Collins) as well.
+Soon enough David and Cindy embarked on a passionate affair behind Ian's back for over a year.
+In September 1996, Ian eventually finds out the truth about Cindy's affair and David and confronts them about it; Cindy becomes obsessed with the idea of running off with David, and hires a hit man to kill Ian when he threatens to take custody of their children.
 Ian is shot but survives, and when David finds out he ends the relationship, but not before helping Cindy escape with her two sons.
 Shortly after, David has a fling with ex-partner, Carol.
 Eventually, the truth is revealed about David's affair with Cindy and his fore-knowledge of the attempted murder of Ian.
-The loss of friends and alienation of his family, together with Joe's worsening mental condition with schizophrenia leads David to decide leave Albert Square for Milan.
-David leaves in a torrent of tears after telling Joe he is going.
+The loss of friends and alienation of his family, together with Joe's worsening mental condition with schizophrenia, leads David to decide in leaving Albert Square for Milan.
+David leaves in a torrent of tears after telling Joe that he is going.

 2012–2014

 In 2010, Bianca receives £10,000 for her wedding from David, as he is unable to attend.
-In December 2011, Pat phones David after she learns that he has had an affair with his brother Simon's wife.
+In December 2011, Pat phones David after she learns that he has had an affair with his brother Simon's partner, Miriam.
 Pat argues with David on the phone about his infidelity, and ends the call on bad terms.